The glossary provides definitions for features and terms used in the context of the Matrix product and its ecosystem.

 User account types simplify how you assign group and permission schemes to your users.

 The complete list of user account types are:

-Read Configuring users and groups for more information on how to create each user account type and grant different levels of access.
+Read Manage users and permissions for more information on how to create each user account type and grant different levels of access.